The axiom system of classical harmony: Modulations

 \section{Modulations}

-In this last section, we sketch the classical compositional principles for modulations with seven chords.
+In this last extra section, we sketch the classical compositional principles for modulations with seven chords.
 Here we do not enumerate all exact details of the technically rather complicated compositional principles themselves, neither the \emph{altered chords}, the elements of the convergence areas of the keys not detailed so far.
-Our whole model for modulations that can be found in my Bachelor's thesis at \cite[p.~55--59.]{szakdoga}, in which all the altered chords of the keys and precise formulations of the modulational axioms takes place, is mathematically complete ---but still far from universal, as it only describes modulations consisting of seven chords.
+Our whole model for modulations that can be found in a full Hungarian version (not mentioned here for anonymity), in which all the altered chords of the keys and precise formulations of the modulational axioms takes place, is mathematically complete ---but still far from universal, as it only describes modulations consisting of seven chords.
 The seven chords of the modulation do not have to ensure that there is tonality with key $T_1$ in the starting point of the modulations, but the new key $T_2$ has to be established by a complete authentic cadence, according to the compositional principles.

 Definition \ref{modka} for modulations guarantees that in the context of modulations it is enough to consider feasible and pauseless homophonic four-part pieces.
 Pauselessness ensures that chords that cannot follow each other by actual chord-changing also will not occur directly after each other, separated by a pause.
 In general, pauses can weaken the impact of irregular chord progression and there are some examples in music history when composers use this.
 But in the case of modulations, in Viennese classicism, the basic aim is to make the key change as smooth as possible and to find some connection between the beginning key and the target key, therefore such trickery is not advised.